aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/triangulate-meshes-for-optimized-rendering/_index.md

 ## Step 2: Initialize the Scene

-Create a new scene object and open your 3D document.
+Create a `Scene` object and open the source file (in this case an FBX file).
+The `open` method loads all nodes, materials, and geometry.

 ```java
 Scene scene = new Scene();